Coy Pereira

-Coy Pereira (1919-2005) was a Netherlands based guitarist and steel guitarist originally from Batavia in the Dutch East Indies.
+Coy Pereira (1919-2005) was a Netherlands-based guitarist and steel guitarist originally from Batavia in the Dutch East Indies.
 He was a member of the Kilima Hawaiians and had recorded with the Mena Moeria Minstrels as well as having work released under his own name.
 He is said to be in the same class of fellow steel guitarists, George de Fretes and Rudi Wairata.

 Biography

-Coy Pereira was born on October 22, 1919 in Batavia.
+Pereira was born on October 22, 1919, in Batavia.
 He started playing at age 13.
 He and his wife Hetty had three children.
 In 1960, he moved to the Netherlands.

 In later years he and his wife moved to a retirement village in a Rotterdam suburb.
 He died in hospital on April 12, 2005, aged 86.

 His daughter Rosy born 1951 is a recording artist, having recorded in the 1970s and 1980s.
 His son Richard was a guitarist with the a Dutch group called The Thunderbolts.